-This page provides you with Accountant resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Accountant resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Accountant resume.

 Most resumes don’t get more attention than 15 seconds: did you know that?
 Crafting a strong accounting resume is not only important, it is mandatory!